Understanding Proficiency Calculations

 This method of applying a weighted average defined by recency honors the importance of student growth and calculations take place standard by standard.
-Evidence from each standard is averaged to determine progress at the cluster level and cluster progress is averaged to determine proficiency at the domain level.
+Evidence from lower levels are averaged to determine weights for higher levels.
+For example, in the Common Core systems, standards are averaged to determine cluster level performance, and cluster level performance is averaged to determine proficiency at the domain level.

 Need more support?